1. Types and basic characteristics of joint venture (JV) in China

 - For JV projects that allow the foreign party to hold a majority of the company shares, the minimum contribution share for a Chinese partner is most often a minimum of 25%.

-Thus, on the basis of each investment project submitted to Chinese authorities for their formal approval, their officers will precise the conditions to meet so as to allow the registration of a sino-foreign joint venture.
+Thus, on the basis of each investment project submitted to the Chinese authorities for their formal approval, their officers will confirm the conditions to meet to allow the business incorporation.
 They are :

 - the proportion of minimum or maximum shares allowed (majority or minority JV)